minska-br/recipe-web-scraping/README.md

 # Web Crawler API
-> API developed for web crawling using Node with Typescript..
+> API developed for web crawling using Node with Typescript.

 <p align="center">
   <a href="#requirements">Requirements</a> •